exuperian/RedPitayaTutorials/Tutorials/PROJ_LEDAXI/README.md

 # Controlling the LEDs with AXI GPIO

 One of the strengths of the Red Pitaya is that it incorporates both an FPGA, and a full Linux operating system.
-In this tutorial we'll learn how these two can communicate, allowing you to use the Linux terminal to control the FPGA, and read out data.
+In this tutorial we'll learn how these two can communicate, allowing you to use the Linux terminal to control the FPGA and read out data.
 As a demonstration, we'll control the LED lights on the side of the Pitaya.

 The PS and PL communicate using *AXI*, a protocol used in many systems, not just the Red Pitaya.
 There are two types of AXI on the Pitaya, a simple *General Purpose Input Output (GPIO)*, and a more complex *High Performance (HP)*.
 Is *GPIO* we will use in this tutorial.
 You can find an overview of the details [here](https://www.allaboutcircuits.com/technical-articles/introduction-to-the-advanced-extensible-interface-axi/), but most of the technicalities are taken care of by Vivado.
 You just need a general understanding to be able to use it, which is what we will focus on.
 In particular, AXI transfers data by referring to particular places in memory.
 Thus we will need to learn how computers index their memory, which is done in hexadecimal.